Introduction

 The Psychology of Logos

-- Processing Fluency: Simple, high-contrast forms feel easier to process and are often judged as more credible and high quality.
+- Processing Fluency: Simple, clear designs feel easier to understand and are often seen as more trustworthy.

-- Semiotics: Shapes and symbols carry learned meanings (e.g., shields suggest protection; arrows suggest movement).
+- Semiotics: Shapes and symbols carry meanings we've learned over time (think shields for protection or arrows for movement).

-- Affect Heuristics: Colors and forms trigger emotions that spill over into product judgments.
+- Affect Heuristics: Colors and forms trigger emotions that influence how we judge products.

-Takeaway: a logo isn’t magic—it’s a system of cues.
-The more aligned those cues are with your value proposition, the stronger your brand perception.
+The bottom line: a logo isn't magic—it's a system of cues.
+When those cues align with what your brand actually offers, your brand perception gets stronger.

 Color, Shape & Typography: What They Signal